remkarthick/Devops/kubernetes/setup_kubernetes_in_lubuntu.md

 # For user to access shared folder from windows to linux

+share a folder from your host machine to the guest machine.

+> from linux vm the shared folder will be available in /media/sf_shared

+> to access the shared folder in linux, you must add your user to the group named vboxsf( obtained by running "ls -l /media/sf_shared")

 `
 usermod -aG vboxsf kk
 `
-> vboxsf is the group name which has access to shared folder
-> kk is the user name
+vboxsf is the group name which has access to shared folder, kk is the user name

+> created a link in your linux desktop for the shared folder for ease of use

+`
+ln -s /media/sf_shared ~/Desktop/shared
+`

+# Install Docker